 Key Individual Patrons

-· Charlotte Osgood Mason: Often referred to as “Godmother,” she was an eccentric and controlling philanthropist who extensively funded key figures like Langston Hughes and Zora Neale Hurston.
+· Charlotte Osgood Mason: Often referred to as “Godmother,” she was an eccentric and controlling philanthropist who extensively funded key figures like Langston Hughes and Zora Neale Hurston, and encouraged their internecine rivalies and arguments.
 [1, 2,3]

-· Carl Van Vechten: A white author and photographer, he used his social influence to connect Black writers with white publishers and introduced the culture of Harlem to a broader white audience.
+· Carl Van Vechten: A white author and photographer, he used his social influence to connect Black writers with white publishers and introduced the culture of Harlem to a broader white audience and photographed many members of the Harlem Renaissance.
 [1, 2]

 Key Foundations